Gian-Carlo Coppola: Death

+Posthumous

-At the time of Coppola's death, his fiancée Jacqui de la Fontaine was two months pregnant with their only daughter, Gian-Carla "Gia" Coppola (born on January 1, 1987).
-Gia is a writer-director, having made the 2013 film Palo Alto.
+At the time of Coppola's death, his fiancée Jacqui de la Fontaine was two months pregnant with their only daughter, Gian-Carla "Gia" Coppola (born January 1, 1987).
+Gia Coppola became a writer–director with Palo Alto (2013).

 Francis Ford Coppola subsequently dedicated 1988's Tucker: The Man and His Dream to his son.
-A scene in Francis Ford Coppola's 2011 film Twixt shows the death of a character as being similar to his son's death.

-At the Inglenook winery, owned by Eleanor and Francis in Napa, California, there is a 12-acre vineyard called the "Gio vineyard", named after Gian-Carlo by the workers, which was planted in 1988.

-Eleanor Coppola's touring art installation, Circle of Memory, commemorates the life of Gian-Carlo and has been exhibited in San Diego, Oakland, Santa Fe, Montpellier, Salzburg, Stockholm, and Oslo.
+A scene in his 2011 film Twixt shows the death of a character as being similar to his son's death.
+Eleanor Coppola's touring art installation, Circle of Memory, commemorates the life of her elder son, and has been exhibited in San Diego, Oakland, Santa Fe, Montpellier, Salzburg, Stockholm, and Oslo.